candy-kingdom/mints/README.md

 #### `Arg`

-`Arg` is a type annotation for positional arguments.
+`Arg` is an annotation for positional arguments.
 In CLI, positional arguments work in the same way as in programming languages.

 Consider this function: